Let your neighbors know.

 It’s official.
 According to the L.A.
 Times tracker, which began releasing known information about infected areas as recently as a day ago, and which at the time of this writing was last updated at 1:32 PM PST this March 29th, there are now five (5) recorded cases of patients who’ve tested positive for COVID-19 in East Hollywood.

-In the adjacent neighborhood of Silver Lake, there are fourteen (14) recorded cases of patients who’ve tested positive for the disease.
+In the adjacent neighborhood of Silver Lake, there are fourteen (14) recorded cases of patients who’ve tested positive.

 Nearby, Hollywood has thirty-eight (38) recorded cases of patients who’ve tested positive for the novel coronavirus, while West Hollywood next door has fifty (50) caseloads on its records.
 According to the L.A.
 County Department of Health–last updated at noon this previous March 28th–L.A.
 County now has a total of at least 1,809 known cases of the virus.

 Even these numbers, however, should be considered an under-count.
 Despite two weeks of the stay-at-home-orders in Los Angeles, the fact is that widespread testing for COVID-19 is still out of the picture for the foreseeable future.
 According to L.A.
 County’s leader in charge of testing, Clayton Kazan, a major hindrance has been waiting for test results to get back from out of state:

 We need a massive scaling locally.
-As long as we’re having to ship our labs out of state, and we’re having to compete with all the other states that are struggling with their own outbreaks, then we’re going to be struggling.
+As long as we’re having to ship our labs out of state, and we’re having to compete with all the other states that are struggling with their own outbreaks, then we’re going to be struggling.”